Diana, Princess of Wales: Problems and separation

-The Queen and Prince Philip hosted a meeting between Charles and Diana and unsuccessfully tried to effect a reconciliation.
-Philip wrote to Diana and expressed his disappointment at the extramarital affairs of both her and Charles; he asked her to examine their behaviour from the other's point of view.
-Diana reportedly found the letters difficult, but nevertheless appreciated that he was acting with good intent.
+The Queen and Prince Philip hosted a meeting between Charles and Diana and unsuccessfully tried to reconcile the couple.
+Philip wrote to Diana and expressed his disappointment at the extramarital affairs of both her and Charles, and asked her to examine their behaviour from the other's point of view.
+Diana reportedly found the letters difficult, but appreciated that he was acting with good intent.
 It was alleged by some people, including Diana's close friend Simone Simmons, that Diana and Philip had a tense relationship; however, other observers said their letters provided no sign of friction between them.
-Philip later issued a statement, publicly denying allegations of his insulting Diana.
+Philip later issued a statement publicly denying allegations of his insulting Diana.

 During 1992 and 1993, leaked tapes of telephone conversations reflected negatively on both Charles and Diana.
 Tape recordings of Diana and James Gilbey were made public in August 1992, and transcripts were published the same month in what became known as Squidgygate.
-In December 1992, Prime Minister John Major announced the couple's "amicable separation" to the House of Commons.
+In December 1992, Prime Minister John Major announced to the House of Commons that the couple had decided to "amicably" separate, noting that "there is no reason why the Princess of Wales should not be crowned queen in due course".
+(Note: Charles's biographer Jonathan Dimbleby thought it "unrealistic to suppose" that Diana would wish to be anointed queen at Charles's side or act as his consort after their separation.)
 Early the following year, the leaked Tampongate tapes, which included intimate exchanges between Charles and Parker Bowles, were published in the tabloids.